 Arts & Humanities (ProQuest) — Includes hundreds of titles covering Art, Architecture, Design, History, Philosophy, Music, Literature, Theatre and Cultural Studies.

 Literature Online (ProQuest) — An online resource for the study and teaching of literature in English.
 The essential criticism and reference resources, including an ever-growing library of full-text journals and author biographies, helps keep you up to date on the latest research into every aspect of literary and linguistic study.

 ARTstor Digital Library - This resource provides over 1.5 million digital images in the arts, architecture, humanities, and sciences with an accessible suite of software tools for teaching and research.
 Please reference the Terms and Conditions for information on how to responsibly use the images in this collection.

 Oxford Art Online - Provides online access to the entire text of the 34-volume Dictionary of Art plus newly-commissioned articles.
 The database includes over 45,000 articles on every aspect of the visual arts from prehistory through the present.
 Through an alliance with The Bridgeman Art Library, the database offers access to over 130,000 searchable images.

 Looking for articles?
 Try the databases linked above - they are much easier to use to find articles!
 If you're interested in browsing recent publications in a field, you may want to look through our print journal collection or our electronic journal collection.
 For print journals, search the library catalog by journal title.
-Electronic journals are located through using the Full Text Electronic Journal List, which you can also browse by subject.
+Electronic journals are located through the Full Text Electronic Journal List.

 Other reference sources are available at the Swilley Library and the Regional Academic Centers.
 Please visit these locations to review these materials, as they do not circulate, and must be used in the building.